Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 ---|---|---|

-❌ Asking a person who struggles with mental health: “You have a mental disability?
+❌ Asking a person who struggles with mental health: “You have a disability?
 You seem perfectly normal to me.” | ❌ Mistaking people of the same race | ❌ When a Black employee starts to work in a company with only White employees |

-❌ Asking an Asian American with a perfect English accent: “So, where are you really from?” | ❌ A male colleague asking his female peer to take notes and order lunch for the team | ❌ Holding a meeting in a language not all meeting participants speak |
+❌ Asking an Asian American with a perfect English accent:“So, where are you really from?” | ❌ A male colleague asking his female peer to take notes and order lunch for the team | ❌ Holding a meeting in a language not all meeting participants speak |

 ❌ Saying to an African American woman: “I don’t see color.
 We’re all human beings.” | ❌ Assuming that everyone in the workplace celebrates Christmas | ❌ Not using gender-sensitive language in job ads, thereby deterring women from applying to them |